Date published 03/10/2017

 4. Staff performance reviews

-Reviewing your staff’s progress and performance is made possible with having a call recording system.
+Reviewing your staff’s progress and performance is made possible by having a call recording system.

 Managers and supervisors can analyse their staff to view how they compare against company standards.